-Our Work: Vital Congregations and Four Areas of Focus
+Our Work: Vital Congregations Through the Four Areas of Focus

 Vital congregations are crucial to the mission of our United Methodist Church.
 These faith communities make disciples and build capacity for bearing the fruit of faithful mission and ministry.
 As a denomination, we look for this fruit in Four Areas of Focus.
 Engagement in these Four Areas of Focus is also a means to making more vital congregations.